awesomephant/blog/posts/everything-i-know-about-alt-text.md

 Alt text is a straightforward way to give more people access to your content.
 This includes people who are blind or have low vision and rely on screen readers and other assistive technology, but also people who are cooking, driving, on a slow internet connection, or in some other situation where an audio or text-only version of your website is just more convenient.

 If your organisation takes public money, you're probably required to provide alt text by your country's accessibility laws.
-In the U.S. the relevant standard is [Section 508](https://www.access-board.gov/ict/) of the Rehabilitation Act and the [Americans with Disabilities Act (ADA)](https://beta.ada.gov/)[^1], in Britain it's the [Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018](https://www.gov.uk/guidance/accessibility-requirements-for-public-sector-websites-and-apps#meeting-accessibility-requirements), and European member states all have local laws implementing a directive called [EU 2016/2102](https://eur-lex.europa.eu/legal-content/EN/TXT/?uri=CELEX%3A32016L2102).
+In the U.S. the relevant standards are [Section 508](https://www.access-board.gov/ict/) of the 1973 [Rehabilitation Act](https://www.access-board.gov/about/law/ra.html) and Title II/III of the 1990 [Americans with Disabilities Act (ADA)](https://beta.ada.gov/)[^1], in the United Kingdom it's the 2018 [Public Sector Bodies Accessibility Regulation](https://www.gov.uk/guidance/accessibility-requirements-for-public-sector-websites-and-apps#meeting-accessibility-requirements), and European member states all have local laws implementing an directive called [EU 2016/2102](https://eur-lex.europa.eu/legal-content/EN/TXT/?uri=CELEX%3A32016L2102).

 Thankfully, all of these laws refer to a common standard called the [Web Content Accessibility Guidelines (WCAG)](https://www.w3.org/TR/UNDERSTANDING-WCAG20/), which requires that ["all non-text content is also available in text"](https://www.w3.org/TR/UNDERSTANDING-WCAG20/text-equiv.html) (Success Criterion 1.1)

 ## How do you write good alt text?